andyet/ConsoleDummy.js/README.md

 Super lightweight solution that lets you leave `console` statements in your JS without consequence.
 It does nothing for console methods that already exists.

 ##How do I use it?
-Just include the script in your project.
-Use `console` methods as usual.
+- Include the script in your project.
+- Use `console` methods as usual.

 ##Downloads:
 You have 2 options.
 This one covers you for all known console methods and is approximately 295 bytes: